Are engineers underpaid? No. Engineers work in a free market and are paid based on their skill set. The onus falls on the engineer.

 The education system heavily pushes STEM fields to kids.
 This surge in interest is flooding the market with engineers.
 Naturally, the supply increases, and demand drops.

 What’s more, there’s not a shortage of engineers in most fields today.
 The supply is only increasing, while further saturating the field.

 One caveat though, many of the kids lack interest in STEM fields.
 This leads to lower-skilled workers, who are greater in abundance.

 Globalization fueling greater immigration and issuance of H1B visas

 Before you only competed with people in your own backyard.
-Today you’re competing with people from across the globe.
+Today, you compete with people from across the globe.
 This further increases competition for every engineering position.

-The rising of automation and AI
+The rise of automation and AI

 - High levels of creativity

 - Interactions in the physical world

 Not to say the above-bulleted work won’t ever become automated, but just not anytime soon.